salesforcecli/plugin-dev/messages/dev.generate.flag.md

 # flagDescriptions.optionalOrg

 An optional Salesforce org, which a user specifies with either a Salesforce username or an alias.
-You can optionally use the standard CLI target org flag ("--target-org").
+You can optionally mimic the standard CLI target org flag ("--target-org").
 Flag respects the user's default org if it's set.

 # flagDescriptions.requiredHub

 A required Salesforce Dev Hub org, which a user specifies with either a Salesforce username or an alias.
-You can optionally use the standard CLI target Dev Hub flag ("--target-dev-hub").
+You can optionally mimic the standard CLI target Dev Hub flag ("--target-dev-hub").
 Flag respects the user's default Dev Hub org if it's set.

 # flagDescriptions.optionalHub

 An optional Salesforce Dev Hub org, which a user specifies with either a Salesforce username or an alias.
-You can optionally use the standard CLI target Dev Hub flag ("--target-dev-hub").
+You can optionally mimic the standard CLI target Dev Hub flag ("--target-dev-hub").
 Flag respects the user's default Dev Hub org if it's set.

 # flagDescriptions.url